tc39/proposal-shadowrealm/explainer.md

 ## <a name='Motivations'></a>Motivations

-It's quite common for applications to contain programs from multiple sources, whether from different teams, vendors, package managers, etc, or just programs with different set of requirements from the environment.
+It's quite common for applications to contain programs from multiple sources, whether from different teams, vendors, package managers, etc., or just programs with different set of requirements from the environment.

 These programs must currently contend for the global shared resources, specifically, the shared global object, and the side effect of executing those programs are often hard to observe, causing conflicts between the different programs, and potentially affecting the integrity of the app itself.

-Attempting to solve these problems with existing DOM APIs will require to implement an asynchronous communication protocol, which is often a deal-breaker for many use cases.
+Attempting to solve these problems with existing DOM APIs will require implementing an asynchronous communication protocol, which is often a deal-breaker for many use cases.
 It usually just adds complexity for cases where a same-process Realm is sufficient.
 It's also very important that values can be immediately shared.
 Other communications require data to be serialized before it's sent back and forth.

 __The primary goal of this proposal is to provide a proper mechanism to control the execution of a program, providing a new global object, a new set of intrinsics, no access to objects cross-realms, a separate module graph and synchronous communication between both realms__.